Visiting Bluffside Farm

 - Informal trails as marked on the map are pedestrian only, for walking and snowshoeing.
 The new rec path is open to walkers, bicyclists, and skiers.

 - Please wear blaze orange during hunting season.

 - Daytime use only.
 There is no access between sunset and sunrise.

 - Dogs must be leashed at all times; please clean up after your pet.

 - We cannot accommodate horses at this time.

 - Please carry in and carry out all trash.

 Please note: Bald eagles may be present and nesting between February and August.
 Please respect the signage on the ground to minimize disturbance during the nesting season

-Check out our summer trail map with construction zones marked and the protective ‘Eagle Nest Buffer’ denoted in red.
+Check out our latest trail map with the new recreation path and the protective ‘Eagle Nest Buffer’ denoted in red.
 Learn more about Bald eagles and the buffer.

 Photos taken by Caleb Kenna and VLT staff members.